In Depth Baby Product Reviews Led by a Pediatrician

 This chart shows the scoring of comfort and efficiency.

-The goal would be to consider both attributes and find the most efficient and comfortable pump.
-Pumping shouldn't be painful, and it shouldn't take forever.
+The goal would be finding the most efficient that is also comfortable.
 The Spectra S1 Plus is one of the most comfortable and efficient.

 The Medela Pump in Style with Max Flow does not have a display screen.
 Reading the user manual beforehand will be helpful to familiarize yourself with the buttons and functions.